-The prize, together with a lecture, was established through a bequest from Mrs Frida Mond in 1924.
-It was her intention to associate both prize and lecture with Sir Israel Gollancz, the first Secretary of the British Academy, ‘in token of a highly valued old friendship and his effort to further these studies’.
+The prize was established through a bequest from Mrs Frida Mond in 1924.
+It was her intention to associate both the prize and a lecture with Sir Israel Gollancz, the first Secretary of the British Academy, "in token of a highly valued old friendship and his effort to further these studies".
 During Sir Israel’s lifetime, at his own request, the award was known as the Biennial Prize for English Literature, but after his death in 1930 it became the Sir Israel Gollancz Prize.
-The Prize was first awarded in 1925.
+The prize was first awarded in 1925.

 How to nominate

 Nominations for this award are open from 1 December 2023 to 31 January 2024 and may only be made by Fellows of the British Academy.
 Entries should be submitted electronically to [email protected].

 In the body of the email, clearly state:

 - Name of the prize or medal

 - Nominee’s position/institution and email address

 - Nominator’s name and your British Academy section